adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Bloat makes it harder to maintain and degrades performance (albeit in a minor way).

-## Because reuse breaks semantics.
+## 9. Because reuse breaks semantics

 If you strive to reuse the bits inbetween the curly braces to create "atomic" class names, then you encounter all the problems stated in the chapter about [Semantics](/chapters/semantics/).
 Read that chapter now, if you haven't already.

-## What if I really want to reuse a style?
+## 10. What if I really want to reuse a style?

 It is extremely rare, but there are times when it really does make sense to reuse a style.
 In this case use the comma in your selectors and place it in a well named file.